Beyond the TESSERACT:Trustworthy Dataset Curation for Sound Evaluations of Android Malware Classifiers

+In addition to releasing the code of our approach, we also detail here the parameters used in all the classifiers mentioned in~\autoref{sec:experimental-setup} and the time required by each for training and inference.
+All training and evaluations were performed on an Intel(R) Core(TM) Ultra 9 185H CPU with 16 cores and a GeForce RTX 4070 GPU, using \transcend 2014 for training and \transcend 2015-2018 for inference.
+Note that we performed feature extraction for all three feature spaces before any experiment; therefore, the reported times do not include it.

+For \drebin, we use a LinearSVM with the hyper-parameter $C=1$, which has been found to be representative for a variety of scenarios~\cite{pendlebury2019tesseract,arp2014drebin,barbero2022transcending,chen2023continuous,demontis2017yes}.
+A LinearSVM is a classical supervised ML algorithm that aims to find a hyperplane that separates data points belonging to the different classes (\ie goodware and malware).
+Both training and inference are relatively fast, with data preprocessing, feature reduction, and model fitting taking $\approx$122 seconds for one year of data, while inference took $\approx$346 seconds.

-We provide the details here about the classifiers mentioned in~\autoref{sec:experimental-setup}.
-For \drebin, we use a LinearSVM with the hyper-parameter $C=1$, which has been found to be representative for a variety of scenarios~\cite{pendlebury2019tesseract,arp2014drebin,barbero2022transcending}. \deepdrebin is implemented as a Multi Layer Perceptron with two hidden and densely connected layers composed of 200 neurons each and an output layer with two neurons; hidden layers use the Rectified Linear Unit activation function, whereas the output neurons employ the softmax function.
+\deepdrebin is implemented as a Multi Layer Perceptron (MLP) with two hidden and densely connected layers composed of 200 neurons each and an output layer with two neurons; hidden layers use the Rectified Linear Unit activation function, whereas the output neurons employ the softmax function.